gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 Can I use http://localhost to test my developments ?
 ----------------------------------------------------

-Yes, localhost and 127.0.0.1 can be used to test the developments.
+Yes, localhost can be used to test the developments.
 In all cases, you have to follow the terms of use: http://www.geo.admin.ch/internet/geoportal/de/home/services/geoservices/display_services/api_services/order_form.html

 Migration from GeoAdmin API 1.0 to GeoAdmin API 2.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~